GoogleChrome/web.dev/src/site/content/en/blog/hardware-accel-animations/index.md

   - performance
 ---

-*TLDR: Chromium is updating its hardware-acceleration capabilities to SVG animations, percentage-based transformations, and more.*
+*TLDR: Chromium is updating its hardware-acceleration capabilities automatically for SVG animations, percentage-based transformations, and soon, background-color and clip-path animations.*

 When it comes to web animation performance, the terms "hardware-accelerated" and "GPU-accelerated" animations will likely come up.
 But what do these even mean?
 Hardware-accelerated styles are those